 As we mentioned earlier, the email industry is changing on a regular basis.
 There was a time when spamming was a non-issue: not really viewed as breaking the law by any account.
 Today however, there are several laws and regulations that govern how companies send out emails.

 To help you observe and follow the best practices above, you’ll need to use Veloxy Engage.
-Not only does Veloxy protect your company by ensuring full CAN-SPAM compliance, but you can reap the following additional benefits as well:
+Not only does Veloxy protect your company by ensuring full CAN-SPAM compliance, but you can reap the following additional benefits as well from its Email Marketing Software:

 - Create unlimited personalized email templates